Gelechia sororculella: Life cycle and description

 Adults are on wing from July to August in one generation per year.

 Ova

 Eggs are laid on willows (Salix species), usually goat willow (S. caprea) but also eared willow (S. aurita), grey willow (S. cinerea), purple willow (S. purpurea), creeping willow (S.repens) and osier (S. viminalis).

 Larva

-Larvae feed from within spinnings made among the leaves and sometimes in female catkins.
 Larvae can be found in May.

 Pupa

 The pale brown pupa can be found in May and June in a spinning among leaves.